SOUL TRAIN MADE ITS DEBUT 48 YEARS AGO TODAY

 I was exposed to so much great music from the day I was born.
 Stan Kenton to Sinatra, CTA, Nancy Wilson to Ella, Sergio Mendes & Brazil 66 to Mantovanni, Santana, Jo Stafford to Blood, Sweat & Tears, Carmen Miranda, Mongo Santamaria, Curtis Mayfield, Bill Evans, Miles Davis, Wes Montgomery, James Brown, Antonio Carlos Jobim, Buddy Miles, Motown, Philly Intl., Stax, Vee-Jay (my mother was the last artist signed to Vee-Jay before it folded).
 Man, the list is endless!

 I wasn’t the normal kid listening to just The Beatles or Zeppelin, that stuff was all over the radio – easy to find, I was interested in the stuff that wasn’t on all the radio stations.
 To me, that was like “cool, it’s on the menu and everyone eats it, what else you got?”
 Like a great meal, I loved to discover new things, new music, different music that wasn’t being force fed to me, I was never one to sit around and wait to be marketed.
-I’d ‘hear’ things in songs that would help later in life to determine talent and/or a ‘hit.’
-If there were rhythm sections or great singers and musicians, I found it, bought it, felt it and fell in love with it.
+I’d ‘hear’ things in songs that would help later in life to determine talent and/or a ‘hit’ for people I served at labels that signed Taylor Dayne, Hootie & The Blowfish, Crystal Waters and others.
+If there were rhythm sections or great singers and musicians, I found it, felt it and fell in love with it.

 Back then, I wasn’t a bad kid but my mom and dad would get hauled into school starting in Kindergarten for not paying attention or questioning everything.
 That got me in trouble and grounded… ALOT!
 I knew it was going to be really bad when my mom would take away my Close N’ Play record player AND my radio.
 That was a major trauma for me!